 Fees and Locations

-Since 2009, we've held retreats in Texas, California, Utah and Tennessee.
+Since 2009, we've held retreats in Texas, California, Utah, Tennessee, and West Virginia.

 The regular registration fee is $590, which covers the full program (about 20 hours), two nights' stay at the retreat center, six meals, and a post-weekend, follow-up teleconference session to further integrate your experience.